-Belarus is landlocked country in Eastern Europe; boarded by Russia, Ukraine, Poland, Lithuania and Latvia.
+Belarus is a landlocked country in Eastern Europe; boarded by Russia, Ukraine, Poland, Lithuania and Latvia.
 Minsk is the capital and most populous city.
 40% of Belarus’ area is forest.
 Belarus declared its Independence in 1991 after the Soviet Union was dissolved.
 Prior to that, Belarus was part of the Soviet Union and was known as Byelorussian Soviet Socialist Republic.
 During WWII, Belarus lost about quarter of its population and half of its economic resources.

 In the past, holders of EU and North American passports needed a visa to enter Belarus and they had to apply for an expensive visa in advance.
-Thankfully, the procedure has become a bit simplified now as citizens of these countries don’t need to apply for a visa in advance to visit the country.
+Thankfully, the procedure has become a bit simplified as citizens of these countries don’t need to apply for a visa in advance to visit Belarus anymore.
 However, the only way to get a 30 days visa free travel to Belarus is to land and leave from Minsk International airport providing that visitors don’t fly from or to Russia.
 For more information about the visa free entry to Belarus, click here.

 Best time to visit

 Without any doubt, it’s the summer!
-I visited Minsk in June, 2019 and the weather was perfect.
+I visited Minsk in June, 2019 and the weather was incredibly perfect.
 It was a bit hot though (Temperature was above 30 degrees) but that was definitely better than below zero temperature in the winter.
 Minsk is still not as touristic as many other European cities so even visiting it in the summer doesn’t necessarily mean that it will be packed with tourists.

 Getting to the city centre